leggedrobotics/darknet_ros/README.md

 ### Building

-In order to install the Robot-Centric Elevation Mapping, clone the latest version from this repository into your catkin workspace and compile the package using ROS.
+In order to install darknet_ros, clone the latest version from this repository into your catkin workspace and compile the package using ROS.

     cd catkin_workspace/src
     git clone --recursive git@bitbucket.org:leggedrobotics/darknet_ros.git